 The PID Act establishes a scheme that encourages and facilitates the appropriate disclosure of public interest information to certain persons or authorities.

 It provides protections for some persons who make an appropriate disclosure of public interest information in accordance with the PID Act and sets out processes for dealing with such disclosures.

-- Fact sheets for public sector employees and the South Australian Community - Office Public Sector
+- Fact sheet for the South Australian Community (PDF, 848.1 KB)

 Making a disclosure concerning AGD